ergest/sql_patterns/Book/chap1.md

 The `votes` table is connected to a post in a 0-to-many relationship shows in the diagram as number 2.
 In order for us to get upvotes and downvotes on a user's post, we'll need to join it with the `users` table.

-Alright, now that we've familiarized ourselves with the source data model, it's time to dive into the patterns!
+Alright, now that we've familiarized ourselves with the source data model, next let's look at some core concepts.